 There is now just 1 surviving player from the 1948 U.S. Olympic basketball team.
 Jackie Robinson.
 No, not that one.
 This one is Robert Jackson Robinson, about to turn 89, from Fort Worth, Texas, a guard at Baylor University.
 He never played pro ball, instead going into the ministry, and has retired to Augusta, Georgia.

 That 1948 team was made up largely of that year's National Champions, the University of Kentucky Wildcats.
 Dale Barnstable and Walter Hirsch are now the last survivors of that squad.

 They and Joe B. Hall, who coached Kentucky's 1978 National Champions, are the only survivors of the school's 1949 National Champions.

 Al Roth is the last surviving player of the City College of New York (CCNY) team that became the only team ever to win the NCAA and the NIT in the same year, 1950.
-It is no longer allowed.
+Competing in both tournaments is no longer allowed, nor desirable.

 Hirsch, St. Louis Hawks Hall-of-Famer Cliff Hagan, Boston Celtics Hall-of-Famer Frank Ramsey, former University of Alabama head coach C.M.
 Newton, Guy Strong and Bobby Watson are the 6 survivors of Kentucky's 1951 National Champions.